 This language forms a branch of the Indo-European language family.
 The language was spoken since the Illyrian period.

 The Albanian language is written with Latin letters.
 In fact, 7 million people speak it worldwide!
 Two main dialects make up this language; Gheg and Tosk.
 Northern Albanians speak Gheg whereas Southern Albanians speak the Tosk dialect.

-Albania had a massive immigration of the population after 1991, so out of 4.2 millions it shrink to 2.8 million inhabitants nowadays.
+Albania had massive immigration of the population after 1991, so out of 4.2 million, it shrinks to 2.8 million inhabitants nowadays.
 It is the 140th most populated country in the world.
 Many ethnic Albanians live outside the borders of Albania.

 What is the Albanian Currency?

 The Albanian currency is LEK (ALL).
 The currency was named Lek to honor Alexander the Great (the Great Leka in Albanian).

 What’s the dialing code for Albania?

 The country dialing code is 00355 +, the number for international calls.

 For domestic calls within the country you just have to add a zero (0) in front of the number.

 The capital of Albania is TIRANA with a population of 906,166 inhabitants in 2020 according to INSTAT.